Water is essential for people and the things we grow, but also hard to access and distribute in settings far removed from the utility grid.

 The power from solar panels is rated in watts.
-A watt is a unit of power used to describe energy output or demand for electrical fixtures.
-You might be familiar with this concept for common household objects, say, a 60-watt incandescent lightbulb.
+A watt is a unit to describe energy output or demand for electrical fixtures.
+You might be familiar with this concept for everyday household gadgets such as a 60-watt incandescent lightbulb.

-In short, the solar panels are the power supply for pumping water.
+In short, solar panels are the power supply for pumping water.

 The Water Pump

-Certain pumps work better for solar power, in particular, those that draw less power are ideal.
-For deep wells, positive-displacement pumps are recommended.
-These pumps move a fixed amount of water with every rotation cycle, and they pump proportionally to the amount of power supplied.
+In particular, pumps that require less power to operate at peak efficiency are ideal.
+For deep wells, positive-displacement (PD) pumps are sometimes recommended.
+These pumps, mounted above-ground and move a fixed amount of water with every rotation cycle, pump proportionally to the amount of power supplied.

-Compare these to centrifugal pumps commonly used with A/C power.
 Centrifugal pumps draw a lot of power to pump as fast as possible.
-At lower power, they underperform.
-For instance, at half power, a centrifugal pump will pump at only a quarter of the pressure.
-Submersible D/C pumps, in contrast, use 20% to 50% of the energy per gallon pumped as an A/C centrifugal pump.
+However, at lower power, they underperform.
+For instance, a centrifugal pump will only pump at a quarter of its maximum pressure when running at half power.

 Energy Demand of Solar Pumps

-A setup like this doesn’t require batteries, and when sunshine is abundant, a solar pumping system can fill an auxiliary tank to be drawn from on days when the sun is hiding.
+A setup like this doesn’t require a battery bank for storing electricity, and when sunshine is abundant, a solar pumping system can fill an auxiliary tank for cloudy days.

 The Cost of Using the Electrical Grid

-For sites that are not connected to the grid, the cost of stretching power lines can be substantial.
-According to an article by the University of Iowa, in rural parts of the US, the average rate for adding power lines beyond 1000 feet from the nearest grid-tie is $5 per foot, which totals greater than $25,000 per mile.
-This sum does not account for additional costs associated with reduced accessibility owing to difficult vegetation, unfavorable soil conditions, or changes in elevation.
+According to an article by the University of Iowa, in many rural parts of the US, the average rate for adding power lines beyond 1000 feet from the nearest grid-tie is $5 per foot, which totals greater than $25,000 per mile.

 The Costs of Solar Pump Technology: How Much Water per Buck?

-The total cost largely depends on water demand in terms of flow rate, volume per day, and where it is being delivered.
-However, here are some examples to illustrate how water output is related to cost.
-The figures given here from RPS Solar Pumps are merely for demonstration purposes and not intended to as an endorsement.
+Below are some examples to illustrate how water output from a well relates to cost.
+The figures given here from RPS Solar Pumps are merely for demonstration purposes and not intended as an endorsement.

-According to RPS, three of their solar pump kits serve about 90% of their client’s pumping needs.
-From low to high range, these products represent typical costs, components, and output.
+According to RPS, three of their solar well pump kits serve about 90% of their client’s pumping needs.
+In my assessment, these products represent typical costs, components, and output available on the market.

 |Pump Model||RPS 200||RPS 400||RPS 800|